Spain's Cabify plans online grocery delivery in Latin America in 2022

 The company operates in Argentina, Chile, Colombia, Ecuador, Mexico, Peru and Uruguay.
 It did not specify in which market it would launch first.

-A new crop of startups has sought to consolidate market share in the sector, including Turkey-based Getir and Berlin-based Gorillas, both of which have expanded across borders.
+A new crop of startups has sought to consolidate market share in the sector, including Turkey-based Getir and Berlin-based Gorillas, both of which have expanded across borders in an increasingly crowded field.

-Ride-hailing apps are moving into that line of business to compete with meal-delivery app services such as Glovo.
-European rival Gett is also set to arrive to Spain in 2022.
+Ride-hailing apps have notably been moving into that line of business to compete with meal-delivery apps such as Glovo as lines blur between providers of urban mobility and courier services.

+London-based rival Gett - which will go public on the Nasdaq market in the first half of next year via a $1 billion merger with a blank-check firm - is also set to start operating in Spain in 2022.

+Cabify expects to generate $516 million in revenue this year and outstrip its pre-pandemic core earnings, or EBITDA, in the fourth quarter of this year.

 (Reporting by Clara-Laeila Laudette; Editing by Inti Landauro and Jan Harvey)